phanerka/link-stash/Lediting/1. Room Making/4+. More room customization/Custom palette.md

 # Making palette image
 There are 3 ways:
-- via Palette Creator mod
+- via Palette Creator mod (which is broken atm :c)
-The workshop version is broken.
-I sorta.... "fixed" it. partially.
-Couldn't bother to fix better.
-Here.
-TODO move the file link to actually there
 - by combining existing palette and fade palette in main Dev Tool interface ( #regionKit required)
 - manually

-i should also make some templatte palette probs (typo intended)
 ### Palette creation guide
 #docs
 > [!warning] Warning on palette location